Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Approved invoices are set for payment based on the terms that are negotiated with the vendor.
 In some cases, your business may choose to pay an invoice early to take advantage of a discount.

-For example, 1% net 10 means that if you pay that vendor within 10 days of receiving the invoice, you can deduct 1% off the total amount owed.
-An AP automation solution can shore up this entire process and create more opportunities for a business to take advantage of early-payment discounts.
+For instance, 1% net 10 means that if you pay that vendor within 10 days of receiving the invoice, you can deduct 1% off the total amount owed.
+An AP automation solution can streamline this entire process and create more opportunities for a business to take advantage of early payment discounts.

 The Invoice Data is Recorded and Archived